nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - The index must be a positive integer 1, 2, 3, …​

 Examples:
-* `unarchive 1` unarchives the 1st application in the list of applications.
+* `unarchive 1` unarchives the 1st application in the list of archived applications.

 GUI alternative:
 1. Click the <img align="center" src = "images/ui/buttons/archive-internship-button.png" alt="Archive Internship" height = "25"/> button to unarchive an internship application that is archived.